ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 bound, and no other levels.
 By being very precise at levels modules are needed at, there are many advantages:

-1. Currently, if a module enables ``TemplateHaskell``, then all imported modules are compiled to object code before name resolution takes place.
+1. Currently, if a module enables ``TemplateHaskell``, then code generation for all imported modules must be performed before name resolution can take place.
 This ensures that any top level splices that may be encountered are able to be fully evaluated.
    This is a pessimisation because most of the imported identifiers, which we have taken such pains to ensure we can run, will not actually be used in a top-level splice.
    Proposals to increase build parallelism (such as `#14095 <https://gitlab.haskell.org/ghc/ghc/-/issues/14095>`_) are far less effective